Ivy League Medical Schools: How to Get In (2023-2024)

 When it comes to the Ivy League, undergraduate admissions tends to get all the attention.
 However, if you dream of becoming a doctor, attending an Ivy League medical school may be a step on your journey.

 Among the schools comprising the Ivy League, only Princeton doesn’t have a medical school.
 That means future physicians can choose from the following prestigious institutions: Cornell, Columbia, Harvard, Dartmouth, Yale, Brown, and the University of Pennsylvania.
-According to US News & World Report, all seven of these schools rank in the nation’s top 50 medical schools, with three ranking in the top 10.
+According to US News & World Report, all seven of these schools rank in the nation’s top 50 medical schools, with four ranking in the top 10.
+Interestingly, two ivy league schools, Geisel and Brown, are not listed in the top 20 medical schools.

 It’s no secret that Ivy League medical schools have strict admissions standards.
 While average grades and test scores at these institutions tend to be on the high side, that doesn’t mean only a certain type of student will gain entry.